 It is likely your veterinarian will suggest that you bring the dog in immediately for evaluation.
 Some people try to induce vomiting at home.

 So What to Do

-Deciding whether to give your dog over-the-counter decongestants or not is in your hands.
-It is suggested that you only do so with vet approval and their expert dosage recommendation.
+Ultimately, deciding whether to give your dog over-the-counter decongestants or not is in your hands.
+It’s certainly best that you only do so with vet approval and their detailed dosage recommendation.
 Once you get the okay, keep a watchful eye on your beloved dog for early signs of a bad reaction.
 If you notice any harmful side effects, stop the medication immediately and notify your veterinarian.